alchemydc/btcrecover/.ai/memory-bank/techContext.md

 ## Technologies Used
 - Python 3.x (core language for both CLI and GUI)
 - btcrecover (CLI backend)
-- GUI framework: Gooey, PySimpleGUI, or Tkinter (TBD)
+- GUI framework: FreeSimpleGUI
+- python-dotenv for .env file support

 ## Development Setup
 - Use a Python virtual environment (venv or similar) to isolate dependencies: